Recording Your Podcast Episode in Person with Rob Ruscher

 The conversation shifts to the technical aspects of in-person recording.
 They discuss the importance of good audio and the right gear, as well as the significance of location selection.
 The location should not only be aesthetically pleasing but also conducive to recording, free from disruptive noises.

-“So, you know, that’s why we chose these microphones here.
+So you know that’s why we chose these microphones here.
 We just wanted the best sound.
-So using a podcast microphone, having it in the shot, and just not being afraid to say, this is a podcast.”
+So using a podcast microphone, having it in the shot, and just not being afraid to say this is a podcast.

 The Buzz of Live Recording